 [That's] beyond me.

-In the last half of the 20th century, the quest for the most accurate and illusionist forms of representation seems to have become an obsession of our society.
+In the last half of the twentieth century, the quest for the most accurate and illusionist forms of representation seems to have become an obsession of our society.
 Digital cameras, video cell telephones, computer graphics, virtual reality simulation, video gaming and cinema all seem to have pointed in acquiring and perfecting the most accurate images possible to communicate, instruct and entertain.
 Does is surprise you that in the field of the fine arts, conceptual forms of communications have instead been largely dominant?

 Dutch masters, Edward Hopper, and The Ash Can School.

 Your gallery has shown realist and non-objective art.
 If I am not mistaken, you have stated that your essential criteria for choosing the work for your gallery is quality.
 How do you define artistic quality?